 This is the statistical analysis of numerical benchmark results after the benchmark has completed.
 This is often considered a useful exercise to develop new information from raw benchmark data, for better understanding results, and for developing confidence.
 However, if the benchmark results were wrong or misleading to begin with, statistical analysis can make matters worse.
 A sound statistical method can make benchmark results seem trustworthy, when in fact, they are false.
 New information developed may also be false, compounding the problem.

-The only good outcome, given bad results, is that statistical analysis deems them untrustworthy (eg, too high CoV), and analysis moves to understanding what when wrong with the actual benchmark.
+The only good outcome, given bad results, is that statistical analysis deems them untrustworthy (eg, too high CoV), and analysis moves to understanding what went wrong with the actual benchmark.
 In practice, this doesn't happen as much as I'd like.
 Often, the wrong target has been benchmarked, but the results are statistically sound.

 Statistical analysis is useful after active benchmarking – when you have valid numbers to work with. iostat first, R later.